Let’s make tuning your banjo much easier, and as fast as possible.

 Every product that we list here is guaranteed to work with all banjos.

-When you are in the middle of a gig and close to the audience you cannot afford to make a mistake as the sound is that immediate.
+When you are in the middle of a gig and have the audience’s attention, you cannot afford to be out of tune – it can make for some embarrassing moments.

 You need to be in-tune always.